EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 ~~~~~~~~~~~~~~~~~~~~~~~
 {: #fig-summary title="Typical message sizes in bytes" artwork-align="center"}

-In practice, most devices have very few keys, so in deployments where assignment of key identifiers (KID, ID_CRED_V, ID_CRED_U) can be coordinated, the key identifiers can typically be much smaller (e.g. 1 byte).
+In practice, most devices have few keys, so in deployments where assignment of key identifiers (KID, ID_CRED_V, ID_CRED_U) can be coordinated, the key identifiers can typically be much smaller (e.g. 1 byte).

 {{fig-compare1}} compares the message sizes of EDHOC with the DTLS 1.3 handshake {{I-D.ietf-tls-dtls13}} with connection ID.
 The comparison uses a minimum number of extensions and offered algorithms/cipher suites, 4 bytes key identifiers, 1 byte connection IDs, no DTLS message fragmentation, and DTLS RPK SubjectPublicKeyInfo with point compression.